mwojnars/hypertag/README.md

 the _dynamic context_ of script execution: a dictionary of all variables that have been passed to the rendering method (`HyperHTML.render()`) as extra keyword arguments.
-These variables are _only_ accessible in the script after they are _explicitly_ imported with "from ~ import ..." or "import ...":
+These variables are _only_ accessible in the script after they are _explicitly_ imported with "from ~ import ..." or "import ..." blocks:

     from ~ import $width
     import $height